City Wayfinding Havana

-This article gives an insight on typography, street slogans, color use and wayfinding for Havana, Cuba.
+Inspiration: An insight on The City Wayfinding Havana about typography, street slogans, color use and wayfinding.

 The Cuba that we know is a very restricted, communism country.
 Yet was striking to see that environmental graphic design and wayfinding are thought well through.
 From a propaganda point of reference, it is understandable to communicate on a physical street level to interact with the local community.
 Everywhere in the city slogans from the Fidel regime are painted on the walls.